armved/avva-front/README.md

-# React-Avate - Boilerplate ruled by modern standarts
+# Githuber - app for discovering github accounts

 ## In Progress...